-Even though we’d rather be sipping on pumpkin spiced chai tea lattes and crossing off fun things from our autumn bucket list, we’re pulling up our adulting pants (okay, leggings) and using our precious weekends to get some very important to-dos accomplished.
-Our first order of business is to start the process of actually getting a handle on our pesky finances before the holiday bills start trickling in.
-So to help motivate us to stay on track and save our moola for our secret santas, we’ve hunted down the top 10 prettiest and most useful budget planners and notebooks.
-Scroll on for financial freedom, folks!
+Even though we’d rather be sipping on lattes and crossing off fun things from our travel bucket lists, we’re pulling up our adulting pants (okay, leggings) and using our precious weekends to get some very important to-dos accomplished.
+Our first order of business is to start the process of actually getting a handle on our finances before the bills start piling up.
+So to help motivate us to stay on track and save our moola for our vacations ahead, we’ve hunted down the top prettiest and most useful budget planners and notebooks.

-3. Create 365 Happy Planner Budget Edition Extension Pack ($10): If you’ve already invested in a classic Create 365 Happy Planner ($30), you’ll be happy to know that the brand also carries a super convenient budget expansion pack that you can add directly to the back of your disc-bound planner.
-Along with dividers and pocket folders to arrange notes, bills, and receipts, the pack comes with a month-at-a-glance section, an expense tracker, and a convenient place to write down all of your reoccurring bills.
+3. Me & My Big Ideas Happy Planner Budget Extension ($9): If you’ve already invested in a classic Create 365 Happy Planner ($20), you’ll be happy to know that the brand also carries a convenient budget expansion pack that you can add directly to the back of your disc-bound planner.
+Along with dividers and pocket folders to arrange notes, bills, and receipts, the pack comes with a month-at-a-glance section, an expense tracker, and a convenient place to write down all of your recurring bills.

-5. Erin Condren Budget Book ($6): Erin Condren’s budget book is a dated planner that runs January through December to help you create and stick to your financial goals.
+4. Erin Condren PetitePlanner Budget Book ($12): Erin Condren’s budget book is a dated planner that runs January through December to help you create and stick to your financial goals.
 It’s portable enough to throw in your bag and, while it doesn’t have all the trimmings of a more elaborate planner, it has all the basics you need to plan successfully.
 Plus, we love the vibrant and colorful design.

-9. Mead Expense Tracker in Pink Poly ($16): Mead notebooks aren’t just for going back to school, folks.
+9. Mead Organizher Expense Tracker ($16): Mead notebooks aren’t just for going back to school, folks.
 This sweet expense tracker is held in a soft-cover ring binder and includes worksheets to help monitor expenses and a full calendar year of monthly pockets to hold bills and receipts.
 Make sure to check out the additional budgeting pages you can download online once you purchase the planner!

 10. Ashley Shelly Foil Budget Notebook ($18): This compact budgeting notebook will look stylish on your desk and keep your savings organized all year long.
-It’s extremely customizable and will last for 13 months on a monthly budget, six months on a bi-weekly budget, or three months on a weekly budget.
-Although the planner is tiny, you get a TON of awesome sheets to help you budget more effectively, including a bills list, savings tracker, financial goals page, purchase wish list (Christmas is coming, y’all!), debt overview, and 13 full-spread layouts for budgeting.
+It’s extremely customizable and will last for 13 months on a monthly budget, six months on a biweekly budget, or three months on a weekly budget.
+Although the planner is tiny, you get a TON of awesome sheets to help you budget more effectively, including a bills list, savings tracker, financial goals page, purchase wish list, debt overview, and 13 full-spread layouts for budgeting.